Efinix-Inc/br2-efinix/boards/efinix/ti375c529/hardware/unified_hw/README.md

 ## Additional modification for the unified hardware design

 This section is optional, but recommended for running the [evsoc_camera](../../../../../package/evsoc_camera/README.md) demo.
 The display resolution need to set to 720p.
 Alternatively, you may use prebuild bitstream with 720p by unzip the [unified_hw.zip](unified_hw.zip) file.
+Please take note to update the DTS framebuffer size accordingly.

 > Please note that the evsoc app and drivers will not work if X11 graphics is turning on.